nager/Nager.PublicSuffix/README.md

 - Async

 ### Donation possibilities
-If this project help you reduce time to develop, you can give me a beer :beer:
+If this project helps you reduce development time, you may buy me a beer :beer:
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/nagerat/25)

 ### Examples

-#### Load data from web (publicsuffix.org)
+#### Loading data from web (publicsuffix.org)
 ```cs
 var domainParser = new DomainParser(new WebTldRuleProvider());